mikepack/nerdbox/README.md

 - Most neglect testing.
 Nerdbox is test driven.
 - Most use images for the close link and content loading.
 Nerdbox is purely CSS.
 - Most center the lightbox using JavaScript.
 Nerdbox uses CSS.
+- Most size the lightbox using JavaScript.
+Nerdbox uses CSS.

 ## Installation